Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 indicating, in agreement with the intuition, that the presence of the wall increases the drag on the particle.
 We hypothesize that for deformable particles, this expression of the drag force could be considered as a first approximation.

 In the presence of a body force that acts against lift, an equilibrium position in the $z$ direction is found by the particle, corresponding to $U^g+U_L=0$.
-Defining the lift force $F_L$ as the force that balances the weight $P$, one eventually finds, that

-where the lift velocity is given by the appropriate expression, and the correction on drag is assumed to be that for a sphere.
+When the lift force $F_L$ balances the weight $P$, one would eventually find, that where the lift velocity is given by the appropriate expression, and the correction on drag is assumed to be that for a sphere.
 This expression will serve us as a basis for discussion.

 We can now address the question of the comparison of simulations, theory and experiments, while also considering the question of the link between lift force and lift velocity.
-To that aim, we focus on vesicles with no viscosity contrast and a reduced volume of 0.97, which is documented in experiments \cite{callens08,abkarian02}, simulations by \textcite{zhao11}, an historical far-field model by \textcite{Olla97} that assumes an ellipsoidal shape and the far-field model by \textcite{farutin13} that makes no assumption on the shape and calculate directly the stresslet \footnote{Under the same hypothesis as \textcite{farutin13}, \textcite{vlahovska07} proposed an expression for the stresslet whose numerical prefactor differs by some 20\%.
-Since the model by \textcite{farutin13} is more recent and is in perfect agreement with their own numerical simulation, we hypothesize that their result is more likely to be correct.}.
-For all above mentioned studies, but that of \textcite{abkarian02}, the lift velocity as a function of distance $z$ between the vesicle centroid and the wall is given, in the absence of gravity.
-For the sake of comparison with the results of \textcite{abkarian02}, we make the assumption that $z=h+R$ (see Fig. \ref{fig:symmetries}) and calculate the lift force through Eq. \eqref{eq:brenner}.
+To that aim, we focus on vesicles with no viscosity contrast and a reduced volume of 0.97, which is documented in experiments \cite{callens08,abkarian02}, simulations by \citet{zhao11}, an historical far-field model by \citet{Olla97} that assumes an ellipsoidal shape and the far-field model by \citet{farutin13} that makes no assumption on the shape and calculate directly the stresslet\footnote{Under the same hypothesis as \citet{farutin13}, \citet{vlahovska07} proposed an expression for the stresslet whose numerical prefactor differs by some 20\%.
+Since the model by \citet{farutin13} is more recent and is in perfect agreement with their own numerical simulation, we hypothesize that their result is more likely to be correct.}.
+For all above mentioned studies, but that of \citet{abkarian02}, the lift velocity as a function of distance $z$ between the vesicle centroid and the wall is given, in the absence of gravity.
+For the sake of comparison with the results of \citet{abkarian02}, we make the assumption that $z=h+R$ (see inset of Fig. \ref{fig:miseenbouche}) and calculate the lift force through Eq. \eqref{eq:liftforce}.
 In order to support discussion, the lift force arising from the simulations of Zhao {\it et al.} is also calculated using the 1st order approximation of the drag coefficient (Eq. \eqref{eq:firstbrenner}) as well as 0th order, \textit{i.e.} the drag of a sphere in an unbounded flow.
 The results are presented in Fig. \ref{fig:comparliftvesicle}.